-Morning: Presentations on divine feminine, ideas and attributes of feminine power, wisdom, protection, fertility, prosperity, and well-being represented in images of female deities and goddesses, their relevance to, or challenge of contemporary ideas (Elena Pakhoutova, Kerry Lucinda Brown, Jue Liang).
+Presentations on divine feminine, ideas and attributes of feminine power, wisdom, protection, fertility, prosperity, and well-being represented in images of female deities and goddesses, their relevance to, or challenge of contemporary ideas (Kerry Lucinda Brown, Jue Liang, Elena Pakhoutova).

-Small group discussions of the materials as the basis for broader conversation on gender in Himalayan art and its connections across Asia.

-Afternoon: A participant-facilitated panel discussion led by Sarah Jacoby with a focus on culturally relevant and culturally sensitive matters related to divine feminine or role of women in Himalayan cultures, including literature and visual arts, to enhance curriculum.
 Q&A with participants.

+Small group discussions of the materials using guiding/framing questions from presenters as the basis for broader conversation on gender in Himalayan art and its connections across Asia.

+A participant-facilitated panel discussion led by Sarah Jacoby with a focus on culturally relevant and culturally sensitive matters related to divine feminine or role of women in

+Himalayan cultures, including literature and visual arts, to enhance curriculum.
+Return to the full group, report from each breakout room discussion, Q&A with participants and presenters.